ryanturnerwebdev/netbox-console-docs/docs/netbox-extensions/diode/diode-plugin.md

-!!! info
+:::info
     The following instructions assume you have installed NetBox in the `/opt/netbox` directory.
 Adjust instructions as necessary if you've installed NetBox in a different directory.

 ### Install the plugin